chow-vincent/tennis_action_recognition/lrcnn/README.md

 This file was used to generate the training/validation/test set splits for the THETIS dataset.
 The generated **data_file.csv** in the **data** directory contains this information.

+## extract_and_save_sequences.ipynb

+This file will extract and save features using the Inception V3 CNN network, pretrained on ImageNet.
+The script will only extract features from samples listed in **data_to_csv.ipynb**.

+Sequences are .npy files stored in the **data/sequences** directory within the respective class of tennis stroke.

 ## data_utils.py

 This file contains helper functions for preparing, processing, and manipulating data.